 Note: Wait for the green light on the transmitter to flash.
-If the green light does not flash, refer to the Troubleshooting section of your transmitter user guide.
+If the green light does not flash, refer to the troubleshooting section of the transmitter user guide.

 6. Cover the transmitter with the adhesive tab.

 Note: Do not pull the tab too tightly.